Ali Shariati: Views and popularity

 At the same time, Shariati was very critical of some clerics and defended the Marxists.
-"Our mosques, the revolutionary left and our preachers," he declared, "work for the benefit of the deprived people and against the lavish and lush...
+"Our mosques, the revolutionary left and our preachers," he declared, "work for the benefit of the deprived people and against the lavish and lush [...]
 Our clerics who teach jurisprudence and issue fatwas are right-wingers, capitalist, and conservative; simply our fiqh is at the service of capitalism."

-Shariati's works were highly influenced by the Third Worldism that he encountered as a student in Paris—ideas that class war and revolution would bring about a just and classless society—from one side, and the epistemic decolonisation thinking of his time from the other side.
+Shariati's works were highly influenced by Louis Massignon and the Third Worldism that he encountered as a student in Paris, including ideas that class war and revolution would bring about a just and classless society.
+He was also highly influenced by the epistemic decolonisation thinking of his time.
 He is said to have adopted the idea of Gharbzadegi from Jalal Al-e Ahmad and given it "its most vibrant and influential second life".

 He sought to translate these ideas into cultural symbols of Shiism that Iranians could relate to.
-Shariati believed Shia should not merely await the return of the 12th Imam, but should actively work to hasten his return by fighting for social justice, "even to the point of embracing martyrdom," saying "every day is Ashoura, every place is the Karbala".
+Shariati believed Shia should not only await the return of the 12th Imam, but should actively work to hasten his return by fighting for social justice "even to the point of embracing martyrdom".
+He said that "every day is Ashoura, every place is the Karbala".

 When he was writing the three letters to Fanon, unlike him, Shariati believed that it is not true that one must put away religion to fight imperialism.
 He felt that people could fight imperialism solely by recovering their cultural identity.
 In some countries, such an identity was intertwined with fundamental religious beliefs.
 Shariati refers to the maxim of returning to ourselves.

 Social theorist Asef Bayat has recorded his observations as a witness and participant in the Iranian revolution of 1979.
-He asserts that Shariati emerged at the time of the revolution as "an unparalleled revolutionary intellectual" with his portraits widely present during the marches and protests and his nickname as "mo'allem-e enqilab" (revolutionary mentor) chanted by millions and whose literature and tapes had already been widely available before the revolution.
-"My father," recalls Bayat, "barely literate, had his own copies" of Shariati's works.
+He asserts that Shariati emerged at the time of the revolution as "an unparalleled revolutionary intellectual" with his portraits widely present during the marches and protests.
+His nickname as "mo'allem-e enqilab" ("revolutionary mentor") was chanted by millions, and his literature and tapes had already been widely available before the revolution.
+Bayat recalls that "[his] father, barely literate, had his own copies" of Shariati's works.

+On the role of women

+In Expectations from the Muslim Woman, also called Our Expectations of the Muslim Woman, first given in 1975, Shariati discusses women's rights in Islam.
+The point of his lecture is not to show that women's rights do not exist in Islam, but to show that what Shariati saw as anti-Islamic traditions have had tragic results for Muslim women.
+He uses Fatima Zahra, the daughter of Muhammad, as an example of a woman who played a significant role in political life.

+He begins his lecture by stating that:

+Most often, we are satisfied by pointing out that Islam gives great value to science or establishes progressive rights for women.
+Unfortunately we never actually use or benefit from this value or these rights.